Top 10: What to Do in Istanbul

 Hagia Sofia, Istanbul

-For party-goers and pub enthusiasts, Istanbul offers a kaleidoscope of experiences.
-The areas of Taksim, Kadikoy, and Beşiktaş are the most popular choices—each renowned for their bars, clubs, and other entertainment options.
-The best way to dip your toes into the nightlife scene is with this Istanbul Pub Crawl, which will bring you to Taksim Square and includes VIP access to the 3 top-rated clubs in the city!
+For party-goers and pub enthusiasts, Istanbul offers a wonderful variety of experiences.
+The areas of Taksim, Kadikoy, and Beşiktaş are the most popular choices—each renowned for bars, clubs, and other entertainment options.
+The best way to dip your toes into the nightlife scene is with this Istanbul Pub Crawl.
+On this activitiy, you’ll head to Taksim Square and includes VIP access to the 3 top-rated clubs in the city!

 In this bustling city, as much as you can lose yourself in the madness, there are also plenty of opportunities to really kick your feet up and relax.
 Where could be better than Istanbul to check out a hammam (also known as a Turkish bath)?
-These baths are the best way to unwind after a day or more of exploring the most exciting parts of the city.
+These baths are the best way to unwind after a couple of days of exploring the most exciting parts of the city.
 You’ll find lots of different treatment options in the city, many of which include a luxurious massage!

 To receive the royal treatment, check out this Turkish Bath + Massage At DoubleTree by Hilton or visit the Cagaloglu Hammam—a lavish spa located in the city centre, which was constructed in 1741.